Rawalpindi: Public transportation

 The Rawalpindi-Islamabad Metrobus is a 48.1 km bus rapid transit system operating in the Islamabad-Rawalpindi metropolitan area.
 The Metrobus network's first phase was opened on 4 June 2015, and stretches 22.5 kilometres between Pak Secretariat, in Islamabad, and Saddar in Rawalpindi.
 The second stage stretches 25.6 kilometres between the Peshawar Morr Interchange and New Islamabad International Airport and was inaugurated on 18 April 2022.
 The system uses e-ticketing and an Intelligent Transportation System and is managed by the Punjab Mass Transit Authority.

+The Rawalpindi Green Electric Bus Service, launched in November 2025, operates on key city routes for providing free travel for women, students, and senior citizens covering four main routes, including Saddar to Qabristan Chowk, Fawara Chowk to Koral Chowk, and others connecting major areas such as Mall Road and Peshawar Road which is expanding the facilitation to all other routes.

 Road

 Rawalpindi is situated along the historic Grand Trunk Road that connects Peshawar to Islamabad and Lahore.
 The road is roughly paralleled by the M-1 Motorway between Peshawar and Rawalpindi, while the M-2 Motorway provides an alternate route to Lahore via the Salt Range.
 The Grand Trunk Road also provides access to the Afghan border via the Khyber Pass, with onwards connections to Kabul and Central Asia via the Salang Pass.
 The Karakoram Highway provides access between Islamabad and western China, and an alternate route to Central Asia via Kashgar in the Chinese region of Xinjiang.

 The Islamabad Expressway connects Rawalpindi's eastern portions with the Rawal Lake and heart of Islamabad.
 The IJP Road separates Rawalpindi's northern edge from Islamabad.